LoyolaChicagoCS/gradhandbook/source/regulations.rst

 email the department secretary to register you.
 This does not generally make sense in your first semester but is possible in exceptional circumstances.
 It helps if you and the faculty member are familiar with each other.
-Take advantage of community events to meet and get to know faculty.
+Talk to your instructors outside of class, and take advantage of community events to meet and get to know faculty!
+It is particularly helpful when you want to do something that the professor already wants done.
+At the other end of the spectrum, a student might just propose something that sounds interesting to a potential faculty supervisor who knows the student is self-motivated.
+Or a project could end up somewhere in between: something the professor is interested in, with a particular twist that appeals to the student....

-The typical approach is for the student to confirm the details of the agreement in an email to the faculty supervisor, being sure to include the exact course, semester and credit hours your have agreed on.
+The typical approach is for the student to meet with the faculty member and then confirm the details of the agreement in an email to the faculty supervisor, being sure to include the exact *semester and credit hours* that your have agreed on.
 The supervisor then forwards the email with his or her approval to the department administration.
 These courses are for 1-6 credits.
 See the section below on variable hour courses.
-We rarely allow students to take more than 6 total credits for the sum of Independent Study and Intersnhips but, again, allow it in exceptional circumstances.
+We rarely allow students to take more than 6 total credits in their overall program for the sum of Independent Study and
+Internships, but
+do allow further high-level independent study in exceptional circumstances.

-In most cases, we recommend that you and your independent study advisor fill out a request for course title form, which is available at http://www.luc.edu/media/lucedu/gradschool/pdfs/Request%20for%20Course%20Title.pdf The Graduate
+In most cases, we recommend that you and your independent study advisor fill out a *request for course title form*, which is available at http://www.luc.edu/media/lucedu/gradschool/pdfs/Request%20for%20Course%20Title.pdf The Graduate
 Program Director must sign this form.
-This is very useful when someone else is reading your transcript.
+This is very useful when someone else is reading your transcript: Plain "Independent Study" on your transcript is totally uninformative!

 .. index:: internships Comp 499
    Comp 499 Internship